vrmars3d/mcp-unity/README.md

 - `update_component`: Updates component fields on a GameObject or adds it to the GameObject if it does not contain the component
   > **Example prompt:** "Add a Rigidbody component to the Player object and set its mass to 5"

+- `get_component_info`: Retrieves detailed information about component fields and properties on a GameObject
+  > **Example prompt:** "Get information about the Transform component on the Main Camera"

 - `add_package`: Installs new packages in the Unity Package Manager
   > **Example prompt:** "Add the TextMeshPro package to my project"